glebson1988/chirpy/README.md

 # Chirpy

-Chirpy is a small Go REST API for a microblogging service.
+Chirpy is a Go REST API for a microblogging service.
 It supports user accounts, authenticated chirp creation, refresh tokens, and an admin-only reset endpoint.
 It also integrates a Polka webhook to upgrade users to Chirpy Red.

 ## Why care?